Kristofir/chriswan.me/_posts/2017-1-14-receipts-app.md

     <h2 class="section-headline" id="iconography">Places Iconography</h2>
   </div>
   <div class="subsection-two-thirds">
-    <p>The Receipts app leverages and in turn reinforces existing user familiarity of the Apple Maps place iconography and colors to help users identify receipts.</p>
     <p>Everyday, millions of people use Apple Maps to get directions and find destinations.
 It's the most popular map app on iOS, <a href="http://fortune.com/2015/06/16/apple-google-maps-ios/" target="blank">having far surpassed Google Maps in 2015</a>.</p>

     <p>Apple Maps has its own bold and colorful language of place markers that identify types of businesses and attractions.
 I reasoned that, given Apple Maps' popularity, many iOS users have developed a basic familiarity of Apple Maps iconography: such basic familiarity is a user mental model resource.</p>